 Cardstock

 Some cardstock drags and does not do well in the Cricut, though.
-I recommend reading the reviews and searching specifically for electronic cutting machine users.
-I use Recollections and American Crafts white cardstock, and I prefer to purchase cardstock that is 12” x 12”.
-I also tend to prefer 65# over 80# for most projects.
+I recommend reading the reviews and searching specifically for digital die-cutting machine users.
+I use Recollections, American Crafts, and Astrodesigns white cardstock, and I prefer to purchase cardstock that is 12” x 12”.
+I also prefer 65# (65 pound) over 80# (80 pound) for most projects.

 100 Sheets of Cardstock Paper